Two people working in the Cleanroom

 Mantei Center Cleanroom

 The Cleanroom is a university facility that encourages use from all colleges and departments on campus as well as other academic and industrial users.
 To gain access to the facility one needs to complete the ERC Cleanroom safety course as well as the OSHA online Hazardous Communications training courses.
-The completion of these and possessing appropriate personnel protective equipment will allow access to the laboratory facility.
+The completion of these and possessing appropriate personal protective equipment will allow access to the laboratory facility.
 Additional training is required to use a majority of the facility equipment.

 Cleanroom & OCMI Equipment